KDE/krita/krita/data/profiles/elles-icc-profiles/plain-text-README-for-elles-well-behaved-icc-profiles.txt

     The standard TRC for AdobeRGB1998 (and many other RGB working space profiles) is gamma=2.2.
     The standard TRC for sRGB has a short linear portion in the deep shadows and a gamma=2.4 portion elsewhere, for a net TRC that is approximately equal to the gamma=2.2 TRC.

-In addition to the profile's standard TRC, for each of the RGB working spaces, profile variants are made with the linear gamma TRC (gamma=1.0), the sRGB TRC, and the Lab "L" (aka "lstar") TRC.
+In addition to the profile's standard TRC, for each of the RGB working spaces, profile variants are made with the linear gamma TRC (gamma=1.0), the gamma=2.2 TRC (true gamma curve that is closest to perceptually uniform), the sRGB TRC, and the Lab "L" (aka "lstar") TRC.

-So there are two or three additional profile variants for each of the standard RGB working spaces, depending on what the standard TRC for any given RGB working space happens to be.
+So there are three or four additional profile variants for each of the standard RGB working spaces, depending on what the standard TRC for any given RGB working space happens to be.
 Also the Gray profiles are provided with the linear gamma, gamma=1.8, and gamma=2.2 TRCs, plus the sRGB, LAB "L", and Rec.709 TRCs.
 A note about V2 vs V4 profiles with gamma=1.8 and gamma=2.2 TRCs:

 See the next section below for an explanation of the difference between V2 and V4 profiles.